gobuffalo/docs/templates/docs/db.md

 $ buffalo new coke --skip-pop
 ```

-<%= title("database.yml", {name: "configuring"}) %>
+<%= title("Configuration") %>

-When you first generate a Buffalo application, a `database.yml` file will be generated for you, based on the type of database that was selected with the `--db-type` flag.
+Pop configuration is managed by a `database.yml`, located at the root of your project.
+This file is generated for you by Buffalo, if you choose to use Pop, and contains a basic configuration for the database you selected on generation with the `--db-type` flag.
 PostgreSQL is considered as the default.

+Here is a sample configuration generated for a new app based on PostgreSQL:

 ```yaml
 development: